jagerber48/sciform/docs/source/options.rst

 display uncertainty with one versus two significant figures.
 The algorithm is as follows.

-* Determine the three most significant digits of the uncertainty.
-E.g. if the uncertainty is 0.004857 then these digits would be 486
+* Determine the three most significant digits of the uncertainty (without rounding).
+E.g. if the uncertainty is 0.004857 then these digits would be 485
 * If the scaled uncertainty is between 100 and 354 (inclusive) then the uncertainty is rounded and displayed to one digit below its most significant digit.